Vladimir-Herdman/gruszka/src/app/backend/README.md

   ```bash
   pip install fatsecret python-dotenv fastapi rauth os json uvicorn "fastapi[standard]"
   ```
+(Note: fastapi[standard] should be in quotes according to documentation, but it also seems to work without, but you should probably do what the docs say)

 5. **Run the backend:**
   With the environment being run,  use the following command